-Overall Inside Southern Chum Terminal are managed under a precautionary harvest approach to fisheries management, with a focus on identifying fishing opportunities in terminal areas of Johnstone Strait, Strait of Georgia and Mainland Inlets based on in-season abundance estimates and observed escapements into the natal streams.
-In terminal fisheries, smaller stocks are protected through time and area closures, and targeted stocks are managed to escapement goals.
+Overall Inside Southern Chum Terminal are managed under a precautionary harvest approach to fisheries management, with a focus on identifying fishing opportunities in terminal areas of Johnstone Strait, Strait of Georgia and Mainland Inlets based on in-season abundance estimates and observed

-The primary management tool is to control fishing effort and catch through restricting the area, the duration of the fishery, the number of licensed vessels fishing within an area (i.e. limited entry licencing) and, recently through share-based demonstration fisheries (some areas and gear types).
+The primary management tool is to control fishing effort and catch through restricting the area, the duration of the fishery, the number of licensed vessels fishing within an area (i.e. limited participation) and, recently through share-based demonstration fisheries (some areas and gear types).
 Other tools include altering gear efficiency or fishing power through manipulation of permitted gears (e.g. net length or depth, mesh sizes).
 Any available surplus stocks are harvested by nets and troll terminally, adjacent to natal streams using knowledge of run timing as a management tool to limit by-catch of non-target stocks and species.
 Time and area closures, as well as selective fishing techniques, are used to protect specific non-target populations or species of concern.